Autistic Culture | Neurodiversity+ Podcast & Writer's Salon

 Here’s what’s in store for today’s episode:

-• We then explore the connection between executive functioning and autistic inertia, as well as how body doubling can be a helpful strategy.
+• The connection between executive dysfunction and autistic inertia, and how body doubling can support task initiation.

 Did you enjoy this episode?
 We explored executive functioning in autistic lives, from shifting responsibilities as we age to the impact of masking, comorbid conditions, and trauma.
 Tune in as we discuss strategies like body doubling and unmasking, and share your thoughts using #AutisticCultureCatch!